Last updated 23rd March, 2025

 Tarmac has been popular for years, as the material is one of the most durable and weather-resistant options available for driveway and road surfaces.
 It is also long-lasting, so it can save you a significant amount on replacing or repairing road surfaces.

-To help you understand the process of install a tarmac driveway, here's a step by step breakdown:
+To help you understand the process of installing a tarmac driveway, here's a step-by-step breakdown:

-2. This will involve ripping up the old driveway with heavy machinery along with excavating the base in order to prepare the ground for installation.
+This will involve ripping up the old driveway with heavy machinery and excavating the base in order to prepare the ground for installation.

 If you already have a tarmac driveway, then the professional driveway specialist will either repair the existing base or create a new base if it has significant damage.